 A scoring framework

-With all that considered, here is a suggestion for a a simple framework to evaluate the overall “fitness” of the various DaaS products in the market.
+With all that considered, here is a suggestion for a a simple framework to evaluate the overall “fitness” of the various cloud desktop products in the market.
 You'll want to establish the following scores to compare the products:

 - CIO Score: